JoinColony/colonyJS/packages/sdk/docs/getting-started/index.md

 import { ColonyNetwork, toEth } from '@colony/sdk';

 // If MetaMask is installed there will be an `ethereum` object on the `window`
-// NOTE: Make sure MetaMask is connected to Gnosis chain (see https://docs.gnosischain.com/tools/wallets/metamask) const provider = new providers.Web3Provider(window.ethereum);
+// NOTE: Make sure MetaMask is connected to ArbitrumOne chain (use https://app.colony.io/public-rpc or see https://chainlist.org/chain/42161) const provider = new providers.Web3Provider(window.ethereum);

 // Get the Colony's XDAI funding in the ROOT pot (id 1)